MatthewLJensen/dataflow-constraint-solver/README.md

-# dataflow-constraint-solver
+# Dataflow Constraint Spreadsheet
 An application that will record dataflow constraints and maintain the value of an object based on its dependancies.
 This Constraint Solver API is specifically designed for a spreadsheet-type application.
+[See it in action here](matthewljensen.com/dataflow-constraint-solver)

 ## How Does a Dataflow Constraint Work?
 A dataflow constraint system is made of of a number of variables.
 Each variable can either have an innate value or it can be based off of other values through equations.